MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 Promoted actions can be used on list, card, task, and Role Center pages to provide quick access to common tasks that appear under the Home tab.

-## Promoted actions using actionref syntax
+## Promoted actions using the actionref syntax

 [!INCLUDE [2022_releasewave2](../includes/2022_releasewave2.md)]